Best TV shows to watch on Amazon Prime Video UK (August 2020) - TheNewsTrace

 Bates Motel

-When information broke a couple of prequel collection to Alfred Hitchcock’s traditional thriller Psycho, followers had been understandably apprehensive in regards to the thought.
-Happily, Bates Motel proved to be an excellent new spin on the story that options some actually thrilling and heartbreaking moments throughout its five-season run.
+When information broke a few prequel sequence to Alfred Hitchcock’s basic thriller Psycho, followers had been understandably apprehensive concerning the concept.
+Happily, Bates Motel proved to be an excellent new spin on the story that options some really thrilling and heartbreaking moments throughout its five-season run.
 Vera Farmiga (The Conjuring) and Freddie Highmore (The Good Physician) give powerhouse performances within the lead roles.
 Watch Bates Motel on Amazon Prime Video

 Justified

-Justified stars Timothy Olyphant (Santa Clarita Eating regimen) as Deputy U.S. Marshall Raylan Givens, whose fashion of legislation enforcement brings the practices of the Outdated West into fashionable instances.
-The collection ran for six seasons and was beloved by tv critics all through.
-Olyphant lately reprised his function for an amusing scene within the remaining season of The Good Place, the place Maya Rudolph’s all-powerful choose is a giant fan of the present.
+Justified stars Timothy Olyphant (Santa Clarita Eating regimen) as Deputy U.S. Marshall Raylan Givens, whose type of regulation enforcement brings the practices of the Previous West into trendy instances.
+The sequence ran for six seasons and was beloved by tv critics all through.
+Olyphant lately reprised his function for an amusing scene within the ultimate season of The Good Place, the place Maya Rudolph’s all-powerful choose is an enormous fan of the present.
 Watch on Amazon Prime Video

 Vikings

-This account of Viking life isn’t all the time traditionally correct, however has nonetheless enthralled viewers with its historical motion and drama.
-The collection adapts the story of Norse legend Ragnar Lothbrok, with Travis Fimmel (Warcraft) within the lead function.
-New episodes of the ultimate season are arriving weekly, with stunning twists aplenty… Watch Vikings on Amazon Prime Video
+This account of Viking life isn’t at all times traditionally correct, however has nonetheless enthralled viewers with its historic motion and drama.
+The sequence adapts the story of Norse legend Ragnar Lothbrok, with Travis Fimmel (Warcraft) within the lead function.
+New episodes of the ultimate season are arriving weekly, with surprising twists aplenty… Watch Vikings on Amazon Prime Video

 Bosch